Course delivery methods

 - If you teach a non-credit class, you can use Google Apps (Sites or Drive) or PCC Webeasy.

-Find out more about Hybrid courses.
+Find out more about hybrid course support.

 An online course is administered asynchronously through the institution’s learning management system.
 On-campus meetings are not required.
 However, online courses may require proctored in-person exams.